IMvampireXD/Dark-Ocean/README.md

 This add-on is which is heavily inspired by Subnautica but does not copy the aspects of it completely.
 Minecraft's oceans are... very small.
 Probably like 20-30 blocks deep.. with empty space.
 Minecraft got The Aquatic Update, quite a long ago, which doesn't even have much content.
 This add-on aims to give the Ocean more "lively" feel.
 Like other Ocean Expansion add-ons, This just doesn't aim to add fishes, but a lot more.
 It also adjusts the generation of oceans, making them more Deep.
+It also adds Submarines and Scuba Diving Suit.

 # Mobs
 ## Anglerfish